tjl2125/E-Commerce-Back-End/README.md

 # Description
 This application is the back-end component for an e-commerce site.
 It is a working Express.js API that uses Sequelize and interacts with a MySQL database.
+From Express, uses GET, POST, PUT, and DELETE.

 # Usage
 It is necessary to install all of the dependencies and after ensuring the package.json is in the root directory.
 Do this by: